You can read the AML Guide for The United Kingdom here: AML Guide for The United Kingdom

 There are several organizations established in the UK to combat financial crime.
 National Crime Agency (NCA) and the Serious Fraud Office (SFO) is the primary national authorities.
-Financial Conduct Authority (FCA) and Her Majesty’s Revenue and Customs are responsible for supervising compliance responsibilities of regulated sectors.
+Financial Conduct Authority (FCA) and Her Majesty's Revenue and Customs are responsible for supervising regulated sectors' compliance responsibilities.
 Regulators oversee companies' AML vulnerabilities and require companies to meet AML requirements.
 It is a criminal offense that businesses fail to comply with AML compliance.
 Fines and sanctions are applied to businesses that do not comply with AML compliance.

-The Joint Money Laundering Intelligence Taskforce was established by the United Kingdom in 2014.
-The Joint Money Laundering Intelligence Task Force (JMLIT) provides information sharing between the private sector and the public, helping to combat money laundering more effectively.
+The United Kingdom established the Joint Money Laundering Intelligence Taskforce in 2014.
+The Joint Money Laundering Intelligence Task Force (JMLIT) provides information sharing between the private and public sectors, helping to combat money laundering more effectively.
 This innovative organization, established by the UK to combat financial crimes, has been praised by FATF.
 JMLIT has detected and prevented a total of 9 million pounds of financial crime since its establishment.
 JMLIT aims to cooperate with more private and public institutions and prevent more financial crime in the coming years.

 Some sectors are seen as high-risk sectors for money laundering.
 If countries want to prevent money laundering, they must regulate and supervise high-risk businesses.
 Regulators in the UK considered the following sectors as high risk.
 AML regulations apply to these sectors.
 Businesses that fail AML compliance face a risk of penalties.